 - Slow development and maturation

 Cerebral palsy is a birth injury that is often the direct result of medical negligence or bad judgment on the part of doctors or nurses during labor and delivery.
-The birth injury attorneys at Miller & Zois have helped hundreds of parents get financial compensation for cerebral palsy causes by medical malpractice.
+The birth injury attorneys at Miller & Zois have helped hundreds of parents get financial compensation for cerebral palsy caused by medical malpractice.
 We can help you figure out whether your child has cerebral palsy because someone made a mistake.
 Call us today at 800-553-8082 or get a free online consultation.